 One tricky part early on, will be figuring out whether to use a Leitner box (which tends to be a bit more kid friendly) or Anki (which may be more appealing to kids who really like using computers).
 If they really understand how to teach themselves information in this way, the bonus is they'll be able to use it for all of their other subjects. (we might recommend this article for a broader sense of what skills you want to be training them on: https://fluent-forever.com/create-better-flashcards/)

-One more option, is the new app we’re developing.
+They could, of course, use the official mobile application as well.
 It simplifies some of the steps involved in learning how to use Anki.
 At the expense of flexibility; it’s a language learning tool that happens to use flashcards, rather than a flashcard tool that can be used to learn languages.
-The app will be a lot more straightforward to use and shouldn’t be too hard for kids to pick up.
+The app is a lot more straightforward to use and shouldn’t be too hard for kids to pick up.